 Deferred Annuity With A Premium Bonus

 A deferred annuity with a premium bonus is an annuity that pays a “sign-on” bonus for purchasing an annuity.
-The premium bonus is an extra sum of money that the insurer adds to the policy to encourage people to keep their policy for a longer period of time.
-Bonuses can be as large as 17%.
+The premium bonus is an extra sum of money that the insurer adds to the policy to encourage people to keep their policy for longer.
+Bonuses can be as large as 20%.

 Buy A Life Insurance Policy For Beneficiaries With The RMD